Efficient Simulation of Sparse Graphs of Point Processes: Local graph algorithm for point processes

 \subsection{Local-graph algorithm}

-The children of each node is stored in a simple one-dimension array, whose indexes are the node indexes and elements are a vector of the children indexes of the node.
+The children of each node are stored in a simple one dimensional array, whose indexes are the node indexes, and whose cells contain vectors of the children indexes.
 So accessing a node simply costs $\mathcal{O}(1)$.

 Because of the interpretation of $I=ch(i)\cup\{i\}$ of a given node $i$ given above in the local independence graph, it means that in fact, after having simulated $t_k$ with mark/node $i_k$ in the joint process, we know that only the next points of $N_j$ for $j\in I$ have to be modified.